Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 Moreover, a retroactive award from any relevant source can result in an overpayment by your disability carrier if your insurance company finds that the money awarded to you qualifies as a deductible source of income.
 You likely also signed a reimbursement agreement whereby you agreed to reimburse your insurance company for any resulting overpayment from a retroactive award of SSDI benefits.

-If you have not been awarded SSDI benefits and there is a possibility that you could receive these benefits in the future, then your insurance company will not agree to a buyout.
+If you have not been awarded SSDI benefits and there is a possibility that you could receive these benefits in the future, then your insurance company will not agree to a lump sum settlement.

 6. Your Disability Is the Result of Injuries Caused by Somebody Else’s Negligence